mramirez92/reading-notes/class-05.md

 ### Styling HTML Text Elements<sup>[^4]</sup>

+Serif font will have little arms at the end of lines ex: Times New Roman.

 **font-family** specify font/list of fonts for browser to apply to selected elements

-**font-stack** allows you to apply multiple fonts, allowing you to guarantee availability of text if one font fails. seperated by commas
+**font-stack** allows you to apply multiple fonts, allowing you to guarantee availability of text if one font fails. separated by commas

+[cssfontstack.com](cssfontsstack.com) for easy search of font family stack

+**font-size** default size is 16 px

+**em** equals size of parent.
+1 em is same size as parent.
+2 em would be twice font of parent. not really responsive, but looks to its parent element.

+**vw** percent of size of screen, responsive unit.
+Gives us percentage of size of screen.

+- doing **percentage** with fonts will be percentage of the parent it lives in, still responsive but within parent.

 1. foreground color applies to text, including any other decorations to it; background color applies color to borders or element backgrounds?

 3. I would add color to background of page, to sections, text, headers

-4. Simplicity, readabilty
+4. Simplicity, readability

 5. font-size changes size, font-weight= boldness, font-style= italic